This tutorial series will show you how to make a single player FPS game.

 Let’s go over the additions:

-is_sprinting to true when we are holding down the
+is_sprinting to true when the player is holding down the

 movement_sprint action, and false